aacitelli/TheOdinProject/README.md

 # TheOdinProject
-###Wh
+### What is this?
-Projects completed as a part of The Odin Project's Curriculum.
+These are projects completed as a part of The Odin Project's Curriculum.

 ### Completed Projects
 Source code can be found in the repo's subfolders.